sveltia/sveltia-cms/README.md

 - [Static CMS](https://github.com/StaticJsCMS/static-cms): a community fork, initial commit made in September 2022, discontinued in September 2024
 - **Sveltia CMS**: a total reboot, started in November 2022, first appeared on GitHub in March 2023
-- [Decap CMS](https://github.com/decaporg/decap-cms): a rebranded version, [announced in February 2023](https://www.netlify.com/blog/netlify-cms-to-become-decap-cms/) as the official successor, with a Netlify agency partner taking ownership
+- [Decap CMS](https://github.com/decaporg/decap-cms): a rebranded version, [announced in February 2023](https://www.netlify.com/blog/netlify-cms-to-become-decap-cms/) as the official successor, with a Netlify agency partner taking ownership, mostly inactive

 Sveltia CMS is the only project that doesn’t inherit the complexity, technical debt and miscellaneous bugs of Netlify CMS, which was launched back in 2015.
 We are confident that our decision to rebuild the application from scratch was the right one, as proven by the [hundreds of improvements](#differentiators) we have already made.